Is Staying Small a Luxury? An Argument for Small Abattoirs

 May 14, 2010

-There is a groundswell of interest in local food across Ontario and as a result more and more farmers are choosing to market their meat direct to eaters through restaurants, farmers' market stalls, farm-gate sales and small retailers, like health food stores.
+There is a groundswell of interest in local food across Ontario and as a result more and more farmers are choosing to market their meat direct to eaters through restaurants, farmers’ market stalls, farm-gate sales and small retailers.
 In many cases, farmers are raising livestock to the specifications of their customers whether that be certified organic, grass-fed, humanely-raised or free-range.
 The relationship between farmer and customer is key in these local and niche markets.
 To maintain these relationships and the local, niche market it is absolutely essential for farmers to provide safe meat and to ensure only their meat is sold to their customers.

 Some individuals and organizations have put forward their opinion that if small abattoirs would just make the investment to grow their business and get bigger, then they would not be facing the struggle to survive.
 The suggestion has also been put forward that staying small is a luxury when it comes to small abattoirs.

 Some abattoirs need to be able to stay small, so that they can continue to meet the needs of farmers who provide meat to the growing numbers of eaters committed to local food across the province.
-Farmers interact with small abattoir owners on a daily basis and know they are committed to safe food, and are hardworking, honest and trustworthy.
+Farmers interact with small abattoir owners on a daily basis and know they are committed to safe food.
 They also know many small plants are working at, or at close to, full capacity and each time one small plant closes, our options as farmers to increase the amount of meat we sell to local markets decreases.
 For farmers selling local food the ability of small abattoirs to stay small and survive is not a luxury – it is a necessity for the survival of our relationships with our customers and the survival of our farms.